Welcome to Two-Factor Authentication at ASU!

 ASU has enabled Duo two-factor authentication for ASU Exchange email accounts to protect against the significant increase we have seen in phishing attacks.

-All employees are also required to use two-factor authentication when accessing ASU authenticated websites, administrative services through the ASU VPN (e.g. PeopleSoft), and when accessing ASU email.
+All employees, students and ASU Affiliates are required to use two-factor authentication when accessing ASU authenticated websites (all SSO enabled sites), administrative services through the ASU VPN (e.g. PeopleSoft), and when accessing ASU email.

 - For ASU Exchange email (Outlook) and other ADFS services, please click the Duo and Cloud Services tab above for more information.